MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-business-continuity-disaster-recovery.md

 ### Point-in-time restore

-- When deploying a new Arc-enabled SQL Managed Instance, always define the [storage class](/azure/azure-arc/data/storage-configuration#database-instance-storage-configuration) for backups to avoid defaulting to the data storage class.
+- When deploying a new instance of Arc-enabled SQL Managed Instance, always define the [storage class](/azure/azure-arc/data/storage-configuration#database-instance-storage-configuration) for backups to avoid defaulting to the data storage class.

-- Use a storage class that is *ReadWriteMany* (RWX) capable for the backups volume.
+- Use a storage class that supports *ReadWriteMany* (RWX) for the backups volume.
 For guidance, see the [Storage disciplines for Azure Arc-enabled SQL Managed Instance](./eslz-arc-data-service-sql-managed-instance-storage-disciplines.md).

-- Before starting a restore operation, use **--dry-run** in the Azure CLI to first validate whether the operation would be successful.
+- Before starting a restore operation, use [optional parameter](/cli/azure/sql/mi-arc?view=azure-cli-latest#az-sql-mi-arc-update-optional-parameters) **--dry-run** to first validate whether the operation would be successful.
 For more information, see [Create a database from a point-in-time using az CLI](/azure/azure-arc/data/point-in-time-restore#create-a-database-from-a-point-in-time-using-az-cli).

-- Create a process to send backups that need longer retention to Azure or other on-premises cold storage.
+- Create a process to send backups that need longer retention periods to Azure or other on-premises cold storage.

 - Monitor the storage that is consumed by your backups to determine if you can accommodate longer retention, if needed.

 ### High availability

-- Perform regular drills to validate the high availability of your Arc-enabled SQL Managed Instance.
+- Perform regular drills to validate the high availability of your instance of Arc-enabled SQL Managed Instance.
 Examples of drills include deletion of a pod in a General Purpose instance and failure of a replica in a Business Critical instance.

-- In the Business Critical tier, deploy a SQL Managed Instance in a three-replica configuration instead of a two-replica configuration to achieve near-zero data loss.
+- In the Business Critical tier, deploy an instance in a three-replica configuration instead of a two-replica configuration to achieve near-zero data loss.

-- For better availability, use LoadBalancer as the service type when deploying Arc-enabled SQL Managed Instance.
+- For better availability, use LoadBalancer as the service type when deploying an instance.

-- Review the [high-availability limitations](/azure/azure-arc/data/managed-instance-high-availability#limitations) of the Azure Arc-enabled SQL Managed Instance.
+- Review the [high-availability limitations](/azure/azure-arc/data/managed-instance-high-availability#limitations) of Azure Arc-enabled SQL Managed Instance.

 - Review the [supported availability modes](/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups) to decide which mode to use based on your high-availability needs.